teamthinqers/thinkersweb-backend/replit.md

   * Set sidebar to open by default for better accessibility while allowing users to close if needed
   * Added automatic "New Chat" option in left menu when chat is active for seamless conversation management
   * Enhanced New Chat button legibility with improved amber/orange gradient background and better contrast while maintaining brand consistency
 - January 24, 2025.
-COMPLETED chat experience optimization with all user requirements:
+COMPLETED chat experience optimization with enhanced performance and typewriter effect:
   * Fixed chat refresh - previous messages now load instantly without typewriter effect
   * Updated chat placeholder from "Message DotSpark" to "Ask Anything to DotSpark"
   * Updated 3rd quick action prompt to "Visualize Anything" with "Share any summary to visualize"
+  * OPTIMIZED typewriter effect - adaptive speed with character-by-character start, then accelerates to chunks for faster completion
+  * ENHANCED chat response time - reduced AI model temperature to 0.5, optimized max_tokens to 200, reduced timeout to 15s
+  * Improved both GPT-4 and DeepSeek response speed with focused, concise outputs
-  * Enhanced system prompts to demonstrate maximum AI potential (GPT-4 and DeepSeek)
+  * Enhanced system prompts to demonstrate maximum AI potential with faster delivery
   * Added infrastructure for 4 special prompts with customized handling (awaiting specific prompts)
-  * Optimized typewriter speed to 15ms per character for better user experience
-  * Improved thinking indicator timing for faster response feel
-  * Enhanced GPT-4 system prompts to provide direct, actionable responses like DeepSeek
-  * Updated GPT-4 to focus on delivering value rather than asking excessive questions
+  * Professional ChatGPT-quality typing animation with click-to-skip feature
   * Improved user message legibility with darker amber/orange gradient background
-  * Professional ChatGPT-quality typing animation maintains DotSpark brand consistency
-  * Click-to-skip feature allows users to instantly show full message if desired
 - January 24, 2025.
 COMPLETED transformation to chat-first experience:
   * Made ChatPage the new primary homepage (/) - fully accessible without authentication
   * Renamed original LandingPage to AboutPage accessible at /about route